jhpyle/docassemble/_docs/ml.md

 {% highlight python %}
 ml = SimpleTextMachineLearner('abc')
-ml = SimpleTextMachineLearner('abc', 'initial-training-set.json')
 {% endhighlight %}

 The first parameter sets the attribute `group_id`, which is the name of the data set to be used for training and/or prediction.
-The second parameter sets the attribute `initial_file`, which is the name of a file (assumed to be in the [sources folder] unless otherwise specified) containing initial training data.
+Assuming that the above code exists in the interview `alphabet.yml` in the `docassemble.demo` package, the `group_id` will be set to `docassemble.demo:data/sources/ml-alphabet.json:abc`.
+See the [`machine learning storage`] directive for information about modifying this value.

+It is also possible to set the `group_id` to an explicit value.
+You can do:

 {% highlight python %}
+ml = SimpleTextMachineLearner(group_id='abcdefg')
+{% endhighlight %}

+or:

+{% highlight python %}
 ml = SimpleTextMachineLearner()
-ml.group_id = 'abc'
+ml.group_id = 'abcdefg'
+{% endhighlight %}

+Another parameter of the [`SimpleTextMachineLearner`] is `initial_file`, which is a reference to a file (assumed to be in the [sources folder] unless otherwise specified) that contains initial training data.
+If you want to use the conventional initial file, you can do:

+{% highlight python %}
+ml = SimpleTextMachineLearner('abc', use_initial_file=True)
+{% endhighlight %}

+This will set the `initial_file` attribute to, for example, `docassemble.demo:data/sources/ml-alphabet.json`.

+You can also set `initial_file` to a specific value by passing an optional second parameter:

+{% highlight python %}
+ml = SimpleTextMachineLearner('abc', 'initial-training-set.json')
+{% endhighlight %}

+Or, you can give it as an optional keyword parameter:

+{% highlight python %}
+ml = SimpleTextMachineLearner('abc', initial_file='initial-training-set.json')
+{% endhighlight %}

+Or, you can set it with code:

+{% highlight python %}
+ml = SimpleTextMachineLearner('abc')
 ml.initial_file = 'initial-training-set.json'
 {% endhighlight %}